Skip to Content

 • Access to MassArt’s community-wide Studios & Resources (digital fabrication labs, woodshop, installation room, etc.)

-Access to area museums (MAAM, Museum of Fine Arts, Isabella Stewart Gardner Museum, Institute of Contemporary Art).
+Students enjoy free access to area museums, including MAAM, Museum of Fine Arts, Isabella Stewart Gardner Museum, and the Institute of Contemporary Art.

 Ceramics